thosgood/this-weeks-finds/markdown/week9.md

 Ashtekar's idea is to fix the inner product by requiring that the physical observables, which are operators on the space of states, be self-adjoint.
 Rendall shows the following.
-Let A be a \*-algebra acting on a vector space V. Let us say that an inner product on V is "strongly admissable" if 1) the representation is a \*-representation with respect to this inner product, 2) for each element of A, the corresponding linear transformation on V is bounded relative to the norm given by this inner product, and 3) the completion of V in the inner product is a topologically irreducible representation of A. Rendall shows the uniqueness of a strongly admissable inner product on any representation V of A (up to a constant multiple).
+Let $A$ be a \*-algebra acting on a vector space $V$.
+Let us say that an inner product on $V$ is "strongly admissable" if 1) the representation is a \*-representation with respect to this inner product, 2) for each element of $A$, the corresponding linear transformation on $V$ is bounded relative to the norm given by this inner product, and 3) the completion of $V$ in the inner product is a topologically irreducible representation of $A$.
+Rendall shows the uniqueness of a strongly admissable inner product on any representation $V$ of $A$ (up to a constant multiple).
 Of course, such an inner product need not exist, but when it does, it is unique.
 This is as nice a result along these lines as one could hope for.
 He also has a more complicated result that applies to unbounded operators.
 A good